Alan Giddins, Non-Executive Chair

 "Governance is the third strand of ESG and plays a crucial role in the evolution of any business.
 At its best, good governance enables better, more agile decision-making, adds value to the business, manages informed risk-taking within appropriate parameters and, ultimately, protects shareholder interests."

-The information contained in this document was last reviewed on 1 June 2023
+The information contained in this document was last reviewed on 23 January 2025

 ('Watkin Jones', the 'Group' or the 'Company')

-Chairman's Corporate Governance Statement 2023
+Chair's Corporate Governance Statement

-This Statement is issued in compliance with Rule 26 of the AIM Rules.
+This Statement is issued in compliance with Rule 26 of the AIM Rules

 Building safety